yardsale8/stat110_book/_sources/IntroToCI/IntroToCI.rst

 .. glossary::
     Sampling Variability
-        Sampling variability refers to the natural variation in statistics taken from different samples.
+        **Sampling variability** refers to the natural variation in statistics taken from different samples.
 It is very important to quantify this variability.
     Standard Error
         The **standard error** is the estimated standard deviation of the sample statistics.
 It is an important measure of sampling variability.

-To get an idea of the typical location of (center) and variability between (spread) sample statistics, we study the *sampling distribution*.
+To get an idea of the typical location of and variability between sample statistics (i.e. center and spread), we study the *sampling distribution*.

 .. glossary::
     Sampling Distribution
-        The distribution of a statistic when repeatedly sampled from the same population with the same sample size.
+        The **sampling distribution** is the distribution of a statistic constructed by repeatedly sampling from the same population using the same sample size.

 The next figure shows a simulated sampling distribution for the sample mean.
-Each of the 40 dots represents a sample mean from a sample of 10 individuals and together these statistics for the sampling distribution.
+Each of the 40 dots represents a sample mean from a sample of 10 individuals and together these statistics form the sampling distribution.
 We are interested in the properties of this distribution, in particular the *shape*, *center*, and *spread* of the statistics.
 To get a better idea of these qualities of the sampling distribution, we would need to sample many more